chaseaw/plasmid-align/README.md

   *  Click on Apps.

-  *  Scroll down to Related settings, and click on "Programs and Features".
+  *  Under Related settings, click on "Programs and Features".

   *  In the upper left corner, click on "Turn Windows features on or off".